romilly/explorer-hat-examples/README.md

 1. The parts from a Pimoroni Explorer Hat Parts kit
 1. Optionally, an LDR (Light dependent resistor)

+### Time for a shameless plug :)

+To get the most from these examples you should get *Explorer Hat Tricks* - an ebook about the Pimoroni Explorer Hat Pro which you can buy on [Leanpub](https://leanpub.com/explorerhattricks/).

-I'll add wiring diagrams and README files as time permits.
+I'll add wiring diagrams and README files to this repository as time permits.

 ## Installation